ggamir/OneSourceOneLife/README.md

-# One God One Life
+# One Source One Life
-This is the repository for the One God One Life Website hosted at [OneGodOneLife.org](http://OneGodOneLife.org)
+This is the repository for the One Source One Life Website hosted at [OneSourceOneLife.org](http://OneSourceOneLife.org)